Improve Attention Naturally with Stim-Free Brain Boosters

-It contains tried-and-tested ingredients for ADHD, with no banned substanced or stimulants.
+It contains tried-and-tested ingredients for ADHD, with no banned substances or stimulants.

 See how the ingredients in Mind Lab Pro® work below...

-PS is one of the few nootropics with supportive research for ADHD, specifically.
+PS is one of the few nootropics with research-backed benefits for ADHD, specifically.

-In one small, early study, researchers suggested that PS appeared to be effective in helping young people with attention, hyperactivity and memory performance, and seemed to work by activating brain chemicals for attention.<4>
+In one small, early study, researchers suggested that PS appeared to be helpful for people with attention, hyperactivity and memory performance issues.
+Researchers proposed that PS seemed to work by activating brain chemicals that are associated with attention.4

 Maritime Pine Bark Extract

-Supplementation with Maritime Pine Bark Extract has been investigated for ADHD, with some early research suggesting it may help with attentional performance, concentration and hyperactivity.
+Supplementation with Maritime Pine Bark Extract has been investigated for ADHD.
+Some early research suggests Pine Bark Extract may help with attentional performance, concentration and mental energy.

-Studies suggest that L-Tyrosine's other cognitive benefits for stress resistance, multitasking and overall mental performance may bring complementary support for a sharp, focused mindset in people with attention problems.<5>
+Additional research seems to suggest that L-Tyrosine's other cognitive benefits for stress resistance, multitasking and overall cognition may bring support for a sharp, focused mindset in people with attention problems.7

-N-Acetyl L-Tyrosine is the preferred, bioavailability-enhanced form of this nootropic.
+Mind Lab Pro supplies L-Tyrosine as N-Acetyl L-Tyrosine, the preferred, bioavailability-enhanced form of this nootropic.